vchan2/vchan2.github.io/2020Calculus.md

 ### Exams

-Chapter 5 test tentatively scheduled for Monday, Dec.
-14 - Sunday, Dec.
-20 (we can move this back if need be, but it eats into your break).
+Chapter 5 test scheduled for Wednesday, Dec.
+16 - Tuesday, Dec.
+22.
 You should be proficient in sections covered in Chapter 5 (i.e. 1, 2, 3, 4).
 More precisely:
   * Find horizontal and vertical asymptotes (for vertical asymptotes, you should know how to argue via sign analysis why the answer is +infinity or -infinity when applicable)
   * Know how to find intervals of concavity (up or down)